dannyvankooten/www.dannyvankooten.com/_posts/2019-02-04-from-go-back-to-php-again.md

 I've always been a big fan of [Symfony's compatibility promise](https://symfony.com/doc/current/contributing/code/bc.html) and their impressive 13-year track record proves they mean it.

-So when [Symfony4](https://symfony.com/4) was released a few months ago and I heard good things about it, I took it for a test drive by implementing a tiny part of our application in it.
+So when [Symfony4](https://symfony.com/4) was released and I heard good things about it, I took it for a test drive by implementing a tiny part of our application in it.

 Conclusion: it's great.
 Really, really great.